aws-amplify/amplify-cli/packages/amplify-cli/docs/plugins.md

 }
 ```

-An extension lets you add additional features to `context`.
+You can use extensions to add additional features to `context`, like the following:

 ```js
 // extensions/bar-extension.js